OUR POLICIES

 This may include your personal data.

-For example, we may inform relevant organisations if we have a safeguarding concern about a vulnerable person.
+For instance, if we have a safeguarding concern about a vulnerable individual, we may notify relevant organizations.

-We do not share or disclose to a third party, any information collected through our website.
+We do not share or disclose any information collected through our website to third parties.

-Our website allows you to post information with a view to that information being read, copied, downloaded, or used by other people.
+Our website allows you to post information with the intention of it being read, copied, downloaded, or used by others.

-For example, when you leave a review or post a message on our website, we reasonably assume that you consent for the message to be seen by others.
-We may include your username with your message, and your message may contain information that is personal data.
+For example, when you leave a review or post a message, we reasonably assume you consent for it to be seen by others.
+We may include your username with your message, which may contain personal data.

 Other examples include:

-In posting personal data, it is up to you to satisfy yourself about the privacy level of every person who might use it.
+When posting personal data, it is your responsibility to consider the privacy level of every person who might use it.

 We provide you with a public profile page, the information on which may be indexed by search engines or used by third parties.
 The information you provide on that profile page may be made available to the public.

-Provided your request is reasonable and there is no legal basis for us to retain it, then at our discretion we may agree to your request to delete personal data that you have posted.
+If your request is reasonable and there is no legal basis for us to retain it, we may agree to delete personal data you have posted at our discretion.
 You can make a request by contacting us at Support@mxfd.co.uk.

 N/A